-Did a nice person, from the government, offer to do you a ‘free’ Will?
+Did a nice person, from the government, give you a ‘free’ Will?

 The Change Executor Codicil allows your family to escape the Public Trustee and Victorian State Trustee.
 This is by removing the Public Trustee and putting in your own family as the Executors.